CodingWizard2001/Strivers-DSA/Know Basic Maths/Reverse A Number/Readme.md

 ### Explanation:

-- Take input for the number (num).
+- Take the input for the number (num).
-- Initialize a variable count to keep track of the number of digits, set it to 0 initially.
+- Initialize a variable count to keep track of the number of digits, set it to 0.
 - Use a while loop to iterate until the number becomes 0:
     - Increment count by 1 for each iteration.
     - Divide the number by 10 to remove the last digit.